ayerbeg/track_finder/README.md

 - create a new folder
 - in the new folder type-> cmake <relative or absolute direction of the folder with the code>
 - if configuration works, type-> make

+The file p80Mev.root is an input example file.
+Must be copied into the created folder or change the path in the ini file.